-Given the recursive structure of $C$, as is well known, the firm's payoff must be maximized by some communication device that uses the promised utilities $U$ and $V$ to the worker and the average client at each firm history as the state variables.\footnote{See \cite{spear1987repeated} and \cite{thomas1990income}.} Accordingly, to solve the firm's problem, I recursively characterize all Pareto-optimal PCE using $U$ and $V$ as the state variables.
-Moreover, I shall, without loss of generality, focus on PCE satisfying the following two properties.
-First, in each period, given any firm history, the PCE recommends rejection and effort, $(o, e)$, with zero probability.
-Thus, if the PCE recommends rejection, then it also recommends shirking.
+I shall also, without loss of generality, focus on PCE satisfying the following two properties.
+First, at any firm history, the PCE recommends rejection and effort, $(o, e)$, with zero probability.
+Thus, if the PCE recommends rejection, it also recommends shirking.
 This restriction only strengthens the client's incentive to obey a rejection recommendation.
-Second, given any firm history off path, the PCE recommends rejection and shirking, namely the one-shot subgame perfect Nash equilibrium play, and so the utilities $(U, V)$ are equal to $(0,0)$.
-This restriction does not affect equilibrium outcomes and so is innocuous: because the worker has no observable deviation, off-path firm histories involve only either deviations from the clients or recommendation profiles that are sent with probability zero as prescribed by the communication device, and each client is myopic so that play in future periods upon her deviation does not matter for her best response.
+Second, at any firm history off path, the PCE only recommends rejection and shirking, namely the one-shot subgame perfect Nash equilibrium play, and so off-path utilities $(U, V)$ are $(0,0)$.
+This restriction does not affect equilibrium outcomes: because the worker has no observable deviation, off-path firm histories involve only either deviations by the clients or recommendation profiles that are sent with probability zero as prescribed by the communication device, and each client is myopic so that play in future periods upon her deviation does not matter for her best response.
 For conciseness, hereafter I omit explicit mention of these two properties and refer to firm histories as those on path unless specified otherwise.

-In the game induced by any communication device that is a PCE, the profile of obedient strategies is a PPE that is belief-free in the sense of \cite{ely2005belief}; see \cite{tomala2009perfect} for details.\footnote{This belief-freeness is free from \citeauthor{bhaskar2000robustness}'s (\citeyear{bhaskar2000robustness}) critique (see also \citealp{bhaskar2008purification}), because obedient strategies are pure.} This belief-freeness implies that the short-lived clients need not know the history of outputs.
-Consequently, my results would be unaffected even if the output in each period were assumed to be hidden from the future clients.